Kristina01111000/Drws_site/README.md

 10/19

-- Prepare for an email blast for next week
-- Try getting images from bigstock that he already owns for the slides
 - On fourissimo page see if there is a way to accept attachments
-- Put numbers back in front of the lessons on the learning program page ie Lesson 1, lesson 2

 - see how the quiz is going